Rossa (singer): 2007–2012: Ayat-Ayat Cinta – X-Factor Indonesia

-2013–2016: Salahkah – Jangan Hilangkan Dia
+2013–2016: Salahkah – ILY from 38.000 Ft.

 Rossa was endowed with a title of nobility from Keraton Surakarta as "Kanjeng Mas Ayu Tumenggung Sri Rossa Swarakaloka", as well as the title of nobility from the Pahang Kingdom, Malaysia, as "Dato'".
 Rossa is the only singer from Indonesia to be given this prestigious title.

 At the end of 2013, Rossa released the single Salahkah along with Malaysian singer, Hafiz Suip, which was exclusively made for the Malaysian soap opera Bukan Kerana Aku Cinta.
 This song received five nominations in World Music Award under the following categories: World's Best Female Artist, World's Best World's Live Act, World's Best Song, World's Best Entertainer of the Year, and World's Best Video.
 This song was also included in her latest album entitled Love, Life & Music.

 At the launching of that album in May 2014.
 Rossa broke the Indonesian Record World Museum (MURI) and the Indonesia Recording Industry Associationas (ASIRI) with the Special Edition of her album Love, Life & Music selling more than 100,000 copies in a day, and the Standart Edition of this album Love, Life & Music get the Triple Platinum Award.
 Rossa plotted Hijrah Cinta for the Indonesian market and it was used as the soundtrack of the Indonesian film of the same name.
 For the international market, Rossa plotted Salahkah ft.
 Hafiz as the hit single.
 Rossa then received a knighthood from the Surakarta palace to become "Kanjeng Mas Ayu Sri Rossa Swarakaloka".
 Afterwards, Fremantle Media appointed Rossa as one of judges of the X-Factor Indonesia Season 2 and again she won with her contestant.
 This album was awarded the Multi-Platinum Awards on 30 January 2015 and Million Awards in June 2015.